shotgunsoftware/python-api/docs/cookbook/examples/basic_create_version_link_shot.rst

 Create a Version Linked to a Shot
 =================================
 You've just created a sweet new Version of your shot.
-Now you want to update ShotGrid and create a new ``Version`` entity linked to the Shot.
+Now you want to update Flow Production Tracking and create a new ``Version`` entity linked to the Shot.

 Find the Shot